kimskovhusandersen/graphql-react-the-complete-dev-guide/user-project/README.md

-# Social Network - "a Facebook replica"
+# User Project - a GraphQL with REST API"

 The user-project is short demo on how to implement GraphQL with a REST API.